Virginia Beach pays $500K to clean mass shooting site

 VIRGINIA BEACH, Va.
-(AP) - Virginia Beach agreed to a $500,000 contract to clean a city building after a mass shooting in May.
+(AP) - The city of Virginia Beach agreed to a $500,000 contract to clean a city building after a workplace mass shooting in May left 13 people dead, including the gunman.

 The Virginian-Pilot reports that the city agreed to a no-bid contract to a worldwide property restoration company called Belfor to clean the building after the collection of evidence.

-The company declined to comment on the contract or work, which has been done.
+The company declined to comment on the contract or work, which has been completed.
 A spokeswoman told the newspaper the matter is too sensitive to discuss.

 Eleven city employees and a building contractor died in the May 31 shooting.